MoonPoet/xaprb-src/content/blog/2008/how-to-digitize-records-with-ubuntu-a-usb-turntable-and-audacity.md

   - Open Source
   - Reviews
 ---
-I’ve been digitizing my LP collection recently and thought I’d share a quick howto, since I haven’t seen a good complete tutorial on the whole process online.
+I've been digitizing my LP collection recently and thought I'd share a quick howto, since I haven't seen a good complete tutorial on the whole process online.
 Hopefully this will show up on Google and people can find it.

 <!--more-->